ga32xan/view-orbital-blender/README.md

 1. Build your structure in gaussview (or import from hyperchem etc.)
-2. calculate orbital information with whatever functional u want to
+2. calculate orbital information with whatever functional u want to 2a.
+Wait ...
+This may take ~2days on a 4core i5 4690)
 3. "Edit => MOs" and choose what surfaces you want to show
 3a.
-"Visualize => Isovalue (0.02) and Cube Grid (Fine) regulate the detail level of the created mesh
+"Visualize => Isovalue (0.04) and Cube Grid (Coarse) regulate the detail level of the created mesh
+3b.
+Wait ....
+This may take some time (10min)

 4. "Results => Surfaces/contours"
 4a.
 There should be already created surfaces for the orbital u'v chosen.